 Before her marriage to Francis Robertson, Laurentia Ross sat for Thomas Lawrence – then a jobbing artist, later to become President of the Royal Academy and acknowledged as the finest portrait painter of the Regency period.
 They were probably introduced … Continue reading

-Posted in Rest Garden
+Posted in Artist, Rest Garden, St Nicholas

 From revolution to nobility – the Baronesses Erskine